vuejs/test-utils/docs/guide/essentials/passing-data.md

 We want to reuse this component in all our projects, each of which may have different requirements.
 For this reason, we will make the `minLength` a **prop** which we pass to `<Password>`:

-We will show an error is `password` is less than `minLength`.
+We will show an error if `password` is less than `minLength`.
 We can do this by creating an `error` computed property, and conditionally rendering it using `v-if`:

 ```js
 const Password = {